Inquiry-Based Learning: Overcoming Challenges with Effective Strategies

 Definition of Inquiry-Based Learning

-Inquiry-based teaching and learning is a student-centered educational approach where teachers act as facilitators, guiding students to develop their own understanding through exploration, questioning, and investigation.
+Inquiry-based teaching and learning is a student-centered educational approach where teachers act as facilitators, guiding students to develop their own understanding through exploration, questioning, investigation, demonstration, and reflection.
 This method emphasizes the power of questioning, encouraging students to ask and explore their own questions to achieve deeper understanding beyond simple recall.
 It promotes active student engagement by involving students as participants in the learning process, using a variety of interactive activities and frameworks.
 This approach shifts the focus from finding “right/wrong” answers to emphasizing the process of investigation, critical thinking, and reasoned argumentation.
 Inquiry-based teaching places importance on the learning journey, encouraging students to make connections and apply their learning in meaningful ways.
 It uses diverse assessment methods to capture the depth and breadth of student understanding.

 The term inquiry has many misconceptions, so I explored what inquiry is and isn’t.